AndrewPBerg/andrewpberg.github.io/src/md/development-journey.md

 ## Conclusion

 Development is more than just writing code—it's about solving problems, continuous learning, and building the future one line at a time.
 The journey is challenging but incredibly rewarding.

----

-*Tags: Career, Learning, Development, Personal Growth*